Skip to main content

 Awarding agencies

 Each awarding agency has the right to establish its own terms and conditions for its awards.
 Specific award terms and conditions may take precedence over the provisions of UG.
-However, exceptions to basic costing principles and the usual accounting treatment as defined by UCSD should be brought to the attention of the CAS compliance officer for review and approval.
+However, exceptions to basic costing principles and the usual accounting treatment as defined by UCSD should be brought to the attention of the SPF compliance officer for review and approval.

-Identification with a particular activity, rather than the nature of the cost, is the determining factor.
+Identification with a particular activity, rather than the nature of the cost, is the determining factor

 For example, even though paper and copying costs are typically administrative in nature and are therefore typically an indirect cost, a project that requires extensive paper and copying costs may be able to direct charge some or all of these extraordinary costs.